eladaspis/midiff/README.md

-# Comparative Analysis of Diffusion Models for Audio Denoising
+# MIDI-Conditioned Diffusion Models for Drum Audio Enhancement

 This repository contains the research page for our study on the efficacy of diffusion models for audio denoising, comparing a baseline diffusion model with an enhanced model incorporating Connectionist Temporal Classification (CTC) loss.